 Anonymous World Services, nor does it represent Alcoholics Anonymous

 the Webmaster at TryGodGroup@gmail.com

-You can contact Alcoholics Anonymous in the Eugene/Springfield area by calling the Emerald Valley Intergroup’s AA hotline by phone
+Contact Alcoholics Anonymous 24/7 in the Eugene/Springfield area by calling the Emerald Valley Intergroup’s AA hotline at 541-342-4113.

 February Elections – Service position descriptions